nicked1205/Data-Processing-Portal/README.md

 Both servers should now be running locally.
 Open the frontend in your browser by navigating to http://localhost:3000.

+## Running the working solution

+Since backend hosting both cost a lot of money and a tonne of setup, these are the steps to run the backend on localhost:

+- Follow the run the project locally (You don't need to start the frontend)
+- After you have started the backend (Express server), the deployment will work just fine.

 ## Additional Info

 You can read more about the project documentations and isntructions within the website.